dearhive/MashShare/readme.txt

 9. Round circle style (included)
 10. Drag and drop setting menue
 11. Default share buttons (included)
+12. Custom Sharing descriptions with free Mashshare Open Graph Add-On

 == Changelog ==

+= 2.2.2 =
+* Fix: A bug where twitter does not open

+= 2.2.1 =
+* Fix: array undefined
+* Fix: Missing global $wp

 = 2.2.0 =
 * New: Use custom share texts and images for all buttons including Tweeter when free Mashshare Add-On "OpenGraph" is installed.